How to reduce your energy bills

 Ditch the tumble dryer

-Hanging your washing outside rather than blasting them in the tumble dryer will obviously save you cash on energy bills - up to £40 a year!
+Hanging your washing outside rather than blasting them in the tumble dryer will obviously save you cash on bills - up to £40 a year.
+This is one of the best ways to reduce energy bills!

 Bleed your radiators